Who would have thought that the homeschool dad was the “progressive”?

 Catholic schools have long advocated for more than a purely academic experience, one where we prepare kids for life.
 As parents, we should be thinking about the formation of the child.
 How are we preparing them for life if by the time they turn 18 and head off to college they have never had to responsibly use what most of America considers to be a staple of their life?

 Listen, I’m the last one to run out and get my daughter a smartphone just because she’s now 12, but you better believe that she will have one (or whatever the latest innovation is at that time) well before she graduates from high school.

 Technology is amoral (neither good, nor bad).
 It is a fundamental component of society and it can be used for great good, as well as great evil.

 We MUST stop running away from progress, especially technological progress, or as a society we will continue to raise children in the extremes: those who are out of touch with realities and those who reject faith for progress.
 Isn’t it better to teach them to embrace the reality of progress within the context of their faith?

 As a parent, it is my responsibility to prepare my children to use technology in a responsible way.
 How can I do that if they never have the opportunity to use it?
-I’d rather they discipline themselves in that regards under my tutelage than long after they are out from under my roof.
+I’d rather they discipline themselves under our tutelage than long after they are out from under our roof.